lx-kish/rithmetica/README.md

 #### v9.6.0 release notes

-- Add tenth add and subtruct problems to the fractions application;
+- Add tenth add and subtruct decimals problems to the fractions application;

 - Fix errors and bugs.